ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Piedmont College Living Expenses, Fees, and More

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Piedmont College.

 House and Food Costs at Piedmont College

-Housing and campus dining at Piedmont College costs $11,712 a year.
-This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the school dining halls.
+Room and board at Piedmont College is $12,100 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the Piedmont College's on-campus cafeterias and dining facilities.

 How Much Do Books Cost at Piedmont College?